Good Eats – Picanha’s Brazilian Grill

 It’s a challenge.
 But it can be done, especially in the Merrimack Valley, where there are so many ethnic dining options.

 Consider, for example, Picanha’s Brazilian Grill in downtown Nashua.
 The restaurant, which has been open since February, makes it easy for a couple to enjoy a cocktail, stuff themselves like the guests of honor at a pig roast, share a dessert and finish the night with a bill under $60.
+[Please note that at the time of publication, the restaurant in this article was offering special services in response to the COVID-19 pandemic.
+Please call or visit their website for updates.]

 Like many Brazilian restaurants in the Merrimack Valley, Picanha’s specializes in a buffet menu, but it’s different from the all-you-can-eat places I’ve visited.
 The dinner options cater to most palates, though, truth to tell, they seem to tilt in favor of the dedicated carnivore.